 Pros

-a) Speed – When your eCommerce website has a single-page checkout system, your users are not required to wait for page refreshes between each step and therefore it helps your customers to fill out a single-page form much more quickly and conveniently.
+a) Speed—When your eCommerce website has a single-page checkout system, your users are not required to wait for page refreshes between each step, which helps your customers fill out a single-page form much more quickly and conveniently.

 b) Visible Progress – Internet users have become impatient and expect every process to be short and instant.
-A single-page checkout always shows the completion progress of the form to the users which adds a little psychological boost and encourages them to finish it off.
+A single-page checkout always shows the users the progress of the form, which adds a little psychological boost and encourages them to finish it.

-c) Navigation – The good thing about a single-page checkout is that there are really no navigational elements.
-All the fields are on the same page so there’s no need to go back into the browser.
+c) Navigation – The good thing about a single-page checkout is that there are no navigational elements.
+All the fields are on the same page, so there’s no need to return to the browser.
 In a multi-page checkout, this might cause problems, especially if customers return to their original page and find that they have to re-enter data.

 Cons